Twisted Superfields: Masses and Mixing of Observed Particles

 \subsection{Quark masses and mixing}

 Keeping in mind the particle designations of this model defined in eq \eqref{GrindEQ__2_21_}, the up-type quarks can be arranged into the following 3x3 mass matrix (and its Hermitian conjugate):

 where the gaugino coupling $\hat{g}$ is discussed below in eq \eqref{hatg}.
-A tilde is put on tree-level masses and superpotential couplings to show that they include quantum modifications from the appendix.
-For all of the non-neutrino fermion mass matrices in this paper (including the above matrix) the rows have an upper undotted spin index (using the convention of \cite{rargurio}) while the columns have a lower undotted spin index (e.g. $\tilde{u}^{\left(1\right)\alpha}u_{W\alpha}^{G}$).
+A tilde is put on tree-level masses and superpotential couplings to show that they include quantum modifications such as those discussed in the appendix.
+For all of the fermion mass matrices in this paper (including the above matrix) the rows have an upper undotted spin index (using the convention of \cite{rargurio}) while the columns have a lower undotted spin index (e.g. $\tilde{u}^{\left(1\right)\alpha}u_{W\alpha}^{G}$).
 Those indices are summed over, and they are suppressed.

-The parameter $\tilde{M}_{G}^{(1)}$ is assumed to be generated nonperturbatively from terms like eq \eqref{adjoint-gauge} in the Appendix.
-The mass $\Delta$ is a color-independent approximation of a contribution from the color-dependent term of eq \eqref{conf-mass} discussed above.
-It is assumed that after the color-dependent quark mass contributions from eq \eqref{conf-mass} are averaged over in colorless hadrons, the net result can be approximated by $\Delta$.
-The validity of that assumption would have to be checked in future work.